Webby980/deploy-lambda-skeleton/README.md

 - Replace all occurrences of `skeleton` with your resource name under the`./vars` directory

+- Rename the `skeleton-api-endpoints` to the new endpoint or mini service name for the repo

 - Push changes to git

 - Add project in CircleCI